Coxe Avenue courtesy of: Asheville on Bikes, Blue Ridge Bicycle Club, and AARP and many volunteer hours.

 Bicycle Friendly Community status

 The Bike/Ped.
-Task Force (TF) will submit an application for the City of Asheville (AVL) to be recognized as a Bicycle Friendly Community (BFC) by the League of American Bicyclists (LAB).
-The application will be submitted by the February 2012 deadline, and the goal is to be recognized at a "Bronze" level, at a minimum.
+Task Force (TF) will submit an application for the City of Asheville (AVL) to continue to be recognized as a Bicycle Friendly Community (BFC) by the League of American Bicyclists (LAB).
+The goal is to continue to be recognized at a "Bronze" level, at a minimum.

 Walk Friendly Community status

-The Pedestrian and Bicycle Information Center (PBIC) has officially launched Walk Friendly Communities (WFC), a national recognition program to encourage towns and cities across the United States to establish or recommit to a high priority for safe walking.
-The TF will submit an application for the City of Asheville by the June 2012 deadline, and the goal is to be recognized at a "Bronze" level, at a minimum.
+The Pedestrian and Bicycle Information Center's Walk Friendly Communities (WFC), is a national recognition program to encourage towns and cities across the United States to establish or recommit to a high priority for safe walking.
+The TF will submit a new application for the City of Asheville, and the goal is to continue to be recognized at a "Silver" level, at a minimum.

 Task Force communication tools – internal & external